AdrianoEttari/DDPM/README.md

 * I added a new feature that consists in allowing the user to write something he wants to show up and then the algorithm generates images from this text

 ## Cosine vs Linear Schedule
+As explained in the OpenAI paper (https://arxiv.org/pdf/2102.09672.pdf) in the chapter 3.2, the linear schedule works well for high resolution images, but for 64x64 or 32x32 images it's sub-optimal.
+The main problem is that the linear schedule is redundant at the last steps (it converges to random noise too fast), indeed if you skip the last 20% of the noise steps, the results quality doesn't change much.
+The cosine schedule solves this problem.
+As suggested by the authors, every function that acts like the cosine schedule that you see in the following plot is a good candidate for the noise schedule.

 ![image_destruction_cosine_120](https://user-images.githubusercontent.com/120527637/221417264-40e1726d-f9f3-4232-8988-2f67aeaeefdc.gif)
 ![image_destruction_linear_120](https://user-images.githubusercontent.com/120527637/221417267-fc369fd4-6ce0-444e-ab99-fa8dd39c03fd.gif)